- What is TriTerm Medical insurance?

 Learn what TriTerm Medical plans cover, who can benefit from them, and what to ask before you enroll.

-TriTerm Medical insurance is a short-term limited duration insurance plan, sometimes called a temporary health plan.
-But unlike other short-term plans, TriTerm Medical insurance lasts 3 consecutive terms.
-It’s available in 18 states, including Arizona, Florida, Georgia, and Texas.
+TriTerm Medical insurance is a short term limited duration insurance plan, sometimes called a temporary health plan.
+But unlike other short-term plans, TriTerm Medical insurance lasts 3 consecutive terms in the states where it is available.
+In most of those states, that means it lasts 3 years minus 1 day.1

-How do TriTerm Medical plans compare to other short-term medical plans?
+How do TriTerm Medical plans compare to other short term medical plans?

-TriTerm Medical insurance is generally the same as other short-term medical plans.
+TriTerm Medical insurance is generally the same as other short term medical plans.
 But you don’t have to reapply or answer any health questions for the second or third term.
 That saves time and can mean less hassle for you.

-“Every time you start a short-term medical plan, you have to pass the medical underwriting questions again,” says Kyle Henson, owner of Nomad Insurance in Livingston, Texas.
-“With TriTerm you have continuity of coverage, which would be crucial if you were mid-claim when a short-term medical term ended.”
+“Every time you start a short term medical plan, you have to pass the medical underwriting questions again,” says Kyle Henson, owner of Nomad Insurance in Livingston, Texas.
+“With TriTerm you have continuity of coverage, which would be crucial if you were mid-claim when a short term medical term ended.”

 Another big difference: TriTerm Medical covers preexisting conditions after the first term.
 “In the second and third year of the plan, that policy will have no preexisting-condition exclusions,” says Dave Trout, managing agent for Trout Insurance in Weaverville, North Carolina.